Why GPUs for Machine Learning? A Complete Explanation

 Deep Learning vs. Machine Learning

-NVIDIA GPUDirect® Storage Plus WekaIO™ Provides More Than Just Performance
+NVIDIA GPUDirect® Storage Plus WEKA™ Provides More Than Just Performance

 Assessing, Piloting and Deploying GPUs

-Microsoft Research Customer Use Case: WekaIO™ and NVIDIA® GPUDirect® Storage Results with NVIDIA DGX-2™ Servers
+Microsoft Research Customer Use Case: WEKA™ and NVIDIA® GPUDirect® Storage Results with NVIDIA DGX-2™ Servers

 Accelerating Machine Learning for Financial Services